24Lavanya/24Lavanya/README.md

 - **LinkedIn:** www.linkedin.com/in/lavanya-laxmi

-Feel free to reach out if you have any questions, collaboration opportunities, or just want to chat about web development!
+Feel free to reach out if you have any questions, or just want to chat about development!